 My biggest complaint would be that I wish the bands were capable of providing more resistance, but I think that’s something HyGear could easily remedy with the option to purchase additional bands separately.

-If you’re looking for an affordable home gym system that’s easy to travel with, the HyGear 1 is a smart choice.
-Recommended.
+But if you’re looking for an affordable home gym system that’s easy to travel with, the HyGear 1 is a smart choice.
+(Use code “TheHomeGym” at checkout and save 15%).